x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/retention-tags-and-policies-exchange-2013-help.md

 Exchange Setup creates the retention policy **Default MRM Policy**.
 In Exchange Server, the policy is applied automatically if you create an archive for the new user and don't specify a retention policy.

 You can modify tags included in the Default MRM Policy, for example by changing the retention age or retention action, disable a tag or modify the policy by adding or removing tags from it.
-The updated policy is applied to mailboxes the next time they're processed by the [Managed Folder Assistant](retention-tags-and-policies-exchange-2013-help.md#MFA).
+The updated policy is applied to mailboxes the next time they're processed by the [Managed Folder Assistant](#managed-folder-assistant).

-For more details, including a list of retention tags linked to the policy, see [Default Retention Policy in Exchange Online and Exchange Server](default-retention-policy-exchange-2013-help.md).
+For more details, including a list of retention tags linked to the policy, see [Default Retention Policy in Exchange 2013](default-retention-policy-exchange-2013-help.md).

 ## Managed Folder Assistant